-Q: When will I be able to get a vaccine?
+Q: Where will I be able to get COVID-19 vaccine?

 A: The COVID-19 vaccine is widely available throughout the San Francisco Bay Area.
 It can be obtained at pharmacies, community clinics, and at healthcare providers including El Camino Health.